sajmoni/alchemy/template/folder/README.md

 #### Draw calls

 Try to keep your `draw calls` low.
-Inspect your scene with `SpectorJS` occasionally to verify.
+You can inspect your game with [`SpectorJS`](https://github.com/BabylonJS/Spector.js) occasionally to verify.

-TODO: Link to an external resource

 #### Immutability